backstage/backstage/docs/features/search/search-for-plugin-devs.md

 abstracting away (and instead empowering application integrators to choose) the specific underlying search technologies.

-On this page, you'll find concepts, guides, and recipes for how to leverage the Backstage Search Platform in your plugin.
+On this page, you'll find concepts and tutorials for leveraging the Backstage Search Platform in your plugin.

 ## Providing data to the search platform